 Why should I vaccinate my child if their risk from COVID‑19 is low?

-While the risk of severe COVID-19 in children is lower compared to adults, that risk is not zero.
-In this situation, Dr. Kahn encourages parents to examine the risks and benefits of having their children vaccinated for COVID-19 versus potentially catching COVID-19 itself.
+While the risk of severe COVID‑19 in children is lower compared to adults, that risk is not zero.
+In this situation, Dr. Kahn encourages parents to examine the risks and benefits of vaccinating their children for COVID‑19 versus potentially catching COVID‑19.

 What are the benefits of vaccinating children for COVID‑19?

-1. Protecting children from illness: While children are at lower risk of severe illness from COVID-19, they are not immune to illness.
-In addition, the long-term effects of COVID-19 in children are not yet known.
-In some people, COVID-19 has caused long-lasting symptoms, including fatigue, difficulty breathing, joint pain and even depression and anxiety.
-COVID-19 has also been linked to cases of a rare, potentially serious condition known as multisystem inflammatory syndrome in children (MIS-C).
+1. Protecting children from illness: While children are at lower risk of severe illness from COVID‑19, they are not immune to illness.
+Highly contagious variants such as Delta and Omicron drastically increased the number of COVID‑19 cases in children, and unvaccinated children were hospitalized at higher rates than vaccinated children.
+In addition, the long-term effects of COVID‑19 in children are still being studied.
+In some people, COVID‑19 has caused long-lasting symptoms, including fatigue, difficulty breathing, joint pain and even depression and anxiety.
+COVID‑19 has also been linked to cases of a rare, potentially serious condition known as multisystem inflammatory syndrome in children (MIS-C).

 2. Protecting the community: Children can and do get infected with COVID‑19, and they can and do spread the virus to others.
 From a community health standpoint, it's very important to have children vaccinated.